-3. Engage the broader scientific community and global health security policy makers in understanding that some zoonotic diseases can potentially be used as biological weapons.
+3. Engage the broader scientific community and global health security policy makers in understanding that some zoonotic and animal diseases can potentially be misused.

 5. Create synergies and facilitate the sharing of data between researchers and research groups in order to mend the prioritized research gaps, and translate these novel data to anyone who might benefit from them.